. .

 Addendum

-In 2012, at a screening of Raw Deal Eddie Muller introduces Marsha Hunt.
+In 2012, at a screening of Raw Deal at the Castro Theater in San Francisco, Eddie Muller introduced Marsha Hunt.